serge-community/zing/docs/ref-settings.md

 The TM is automatically updated every time a new translation is submitted.

-Optionally, a couple of details can be configured:
+Optionally, matching similarity can be configured:

-* `INDEX_NAME` (_string_) allows defining the name of the index under which the Translation Memory database will be constructed.
-It defaults to `translations`.

 * `MIN_SIMILARITY` (_float_) serves as a threshold value to filter out results that are potentially too far from the source text.
 The Levenshtein distance is